arohl2015/CrystalCollector/README.md

 # unit-4-game

-/* The project for this week is to create a Crystal Collector game using the concepts gone over in class with JavaScript and JQuery.
+The project for this week was to create a Crystal Collector game using JavaScript and JQuery.

-The game is:
+The game instructions are as follows:

 * Displaying 4 crystals as buttons on the page.
 * Showing the player a random number at the start of the game.